williamchange/b3dsdf/README.md

 # b3dsdf

-b3dsdf (blender signed distance functions) is a collection of 2d signed distance functions and operators nodegroups for the shader editor in Blender 2.83+.
+b3dsdf (blender signed distance functions) is a collection of 2D signed distance functions and operators nodegroups for the shader editor in Blender 2.83+.

 These nodes can be used by appending from the .blend file or use them with the addon which adds a menu in the shader editor.

-These nodegroups can also be used with the asset browser by adding the .blend as an asset library and marking them as assets.
+They can also be used with the asset browser by adding the .blend as an asset library and marking them as assets.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/830253/163708008-8ea814c3-f86f-48c8-835a-322e46d2b1e3.gif">